zhill/enterprise-docs/content/docs/overview/feeds/_index.md

 * Database -- Stores the current state of the normalized data for serving via api
 * API -- Serves the data to clients, supporting update-only fetches.

+### Grype
+Anchore Enterprise 3.1 includes a limited-functionality tech preview of an integration with [Grype](https://github.com/anchore/grype) for vulnerability scanning.
+This integration will replace the legacy vulnerability scanner in a future version of Anchore Engine, but is provided here in a preview capacity so users can try it out.

+***Note:*** This tech preview is not intended for use in production environments.
+It should be installed in sandbox environments, and is strictly provided here to give users an early, hands-on preview of the feature.
+It may not include all the functionality of the legacy scanner.
+Please report any issues found with it to Anchore Support.

 #### Drivers

 A driver downloads raw data from an external source and normalizes it.
 Each driver outputs normalized data for one of the four feed types - (os) vulnerabilities, packages, nvd or third party feeds